 The Application Process and Estimated Timeline

-- Your name and contact information
+- Your name, address and other contact information

 - Your property's address (and sometimes a tax map number)